Book Writing Series Step Two – The Planning

 Whenever I’m going to give a presentation, I always start with an outline.
 I like to try to write down all the main topics first, then break them down into subcategories.
 This helps me focus on what I want to cover and need to cover, based on the time frame that’s been allotted me.

-Still, she had an outline.
-For my story, I’ve got a nicely detailed outline, and yet I’ve already gone off point a few times, adding things I never expected to add, because they seemed to fit at the time.
-Still, my outline is important because I know where I want the story to come back to, and therefore I’ll figure out how to get back there.
-Also, an outline helps someone like me who might be gone at a moment’s notice and for a long time, and by having the outline it helps me get right back to where I was and allows me to continue on the path I’d already started.
+I’ve got a nicely detailed outline for my detective story, and yet I’ve already gone off point a few times, adding things I never expected to add, because they seemed to fit at the time.
+It makes my outline even more important because I know where I want the story to come back to, and therefore I’ll figure out how to get back there.
+For someone like me who might need to leave at a moment’s notice, an outline helps me get back to where I was and allows me to continue on the path I’d already started.